euler-xyz/median-oracle/README.md

 One commonly cited advantage of centralised oracle systems like Chainlink is that they can respond to price movements faster than can TWAPs.
 This is true, but in practice isn't as much of an issue as is implied, for reasons outside the scope of this analysis.

-As described above, the issue with TWAPs is they need to be a sufficient length in order to have many "good" samples out-compete the presumably few "bad" samples.
+As described above, the issue with TWAPs is they need to be sufficiently long in order to have many "good" samples out-weigh the presumably few "bad" samples.
 However, with median oracles, "bad" samples, or to be more neutral, "outliers", do not have significant impact on the output price until their time-in-effect approaches half of the window size.

 Because of this, we have reason to believe that median oracles can support shorter windows than TWAPs while maintaining equivalent security.
 If true, this would have two benefits:

 * Legitimate price movements are reflected in the oracle output faster, leaving shorter windows of opportunity to attack protocols with stale prices
 * Reducing the worst-case gas consumption of the oracle

 To demonstrate the second point, we re-ran the USDC/WETH example above with a 10 minute window instead of a 30 minutes window.
-There was a significant improvement, and even at the peak of the crash the worst-case gas usage remained well below typical Uniswap3 costs:
+There was a significant improvement, and even at the peak of the crash the highest gas usage remained well below typical Uniswap3 costs:

 ![](pics/gas-usage-usdc-weth-10min-window.png)